Frederik Ihler

-Frederik Dahl Ihler (born 25 June 2003) is a Danish footballer currently playing as a forward for Allsvenskan club IF Elfsborg.
+Frederik Dahl Ihler (born 25 June 2003) is a Danish footballer who plays as a forward for Allsvenskan club IF Elfsborg.

+Club career

 On 5 August 2024, Ihler signed a four-and-a-half-year contract for Molde FK.

 On 26 March 2025, Ihler was loaned out to Swedish side IF Elfsborg on a deal for the 2025-season.

-On 11 July 2025, the deal was made permanent, which made Ihler signing a contract until end of 2029.
+On 11 July 2025, the deal was made permanent, which made Ihler sign a contract until the end of 2029.

 Personal life

 Ihler is Christian and prays when waking up and before playing a match.